Categories

 But the opening is also very long, almost cruelly so.
 The tension simmered so long I felt like hives were growing on my skin.
 It’s nearly an hour before the film’s first death.
 I just kept waiting for someone to get stabbed already — with a blade, that is, not a penis.

 Speaking of which, I don’t think it’s fair to say that X totally removes any sort of “elevation” or psychological ambition from its horror formula.
 It is very clearly about something; in fact, it’s about a lot of messy things.
 Its main theme, said explicitly and aloud by multiple characters, is that sexual repression is bad.
-The sexually liberated porn stars are all pretty happy and well-adjusted (though not immune from the film’s mockery); it’s the people with hangups and prudishness that act rashly and dangerously, including the the two elder murderers.
+The sexually liberated porn stars are all pretty happy and well-adjusted (though not spared from the film’s mockery); it’s the people with hangups and prudishness that act rashly and dangerously, including the the two elder murderers.
 (Another theme of the movie is the ravages of aging, and the movie gets a lot of visceral discomfort out of the nudity and horniness of old, saggy people.)

 Goth does solid work in a double performance; both the lead and the prosthetic-laden old lady killer.
 In fact the biggest thrill of the movie for me might have been when I placed that Goth was playing both roles at once.
 It’s a cool concept that mirrors some of the movie’s themes about repression and aging.